BU-Spark/ml-herbarium/Fall2023/README.md

 ## Deployment

 We have made use of two platforms for deployment.
-1. The user pipeline can be viewed through our Gradio app which enables one to upload a specific Herbarium specimen and run the Azure-GPT pipeline to extract all the text from the specimen image and display it in the Darwin-Core json format.
+1. The user pipeline can be viewed through our [Gradio app](https://huggingface.co/spaces/smritae01/HerbariaOCR) hosted on HuggingFace which enables one to upload a specific Herbarium specimen and run the Azure-GPT pipeline to extract all the text from the specimen image and display it in the Darwin-Core json format.
 2. (Work in Progress) Our entire project has an nbdev deployment at [HerbariaOCR](https://github.com/BU-Spark/HerbariaOCR) and is currently able to run locally.
 Just clone the repository, install the dependencies from requirements.txt and run the nbdev_preview command to obtain a link to the website for the project.

 ## Pricing